CatSchmalzer/College_Tuition_and_Student_Debt/README.md

 # Data Sources
 Document the data you use and the source of that data (provide a link to the data when possible):

-https://collegescorecard.ed.gov/data/
-College Scorecard: College Scorecard Data
+1. College Scorecard: College Scorecard Data: https://collegescorecard.ed.gov/data/
-Documentation: Documentation | College Scorecard Data

-IPEDS Data
+2. IPEDS Data:
 https://nces.ed.gov/ipeds/use-the-data
 https://www.tuitiontracker.org/

-https://www.collegetransitions.com/college-selectivity/#:~:text=EXTREMELY%20SELECTIVE%20colleges%20accept%20fewer,score%20of%20at%20least%201340.
+3. How Highly Selective Schools are Defined: https://www.collegetransitions.com/college-selectivity/#:~:text=EXTREMELY%20SELECTIVE%20colleges%20accept%20fewer,score%20of%20at%20least%201340.

 # Known Issues and Challenges